MockbaTheBorg/RunCPM/readme.md

 Caveat: Lua scripts must have a comment (--) on their last line, to prevent issues with the CP/M ^Z end-of-file character when the scripts are created with CP/M text editors.
 The comment on the last line comments out the CP/M EOF (^Z) character and prevents Lua interpreter errors.

+UPDATE: Lua support has been removed, it can still be built in by manually modifying the Makefiles or renaming the RunCPM.vcxproj and RunCPM.vcxproj.filters files.
+However, it will eventually be gone forever.
+Maybe one day from now, maybe ten years from now, who knows.

 ## Limitations / Misbehaviors

 The objective of RunCPM is **not** to emulate a Z80 CP/M computer perfectly, but to allow CP/M to be emulated as close as possible while keeping its files on the native (host) filesystem.<br>